Rows of empty sunbeds.

 No 1, a few rows of tables by the street occupied, the tables behind, empty.

 New restaurant in Eden Square that only opened in June, already closed.

 A new restaurant opened in Eden Square last year, it opened end of May, a few weeks later it had closed.

 A coffee bar in Eden Square, last year was replaced by a new coffee bar.
 It did not open until June, by end of August had already closed.

 The coffee bar became part of Guru.
-A bar with white seats, expensive prices and moronic music.
+A bar with white seats, expensive prices and moronic music blasting out.
+A recipe for failure.
 Saturday night, the extension empty, in the original part, a handful of people, all but empty.

 Several days ago a friend posted a couple of pictures of the beach.
 It was deserted.

 Looking along the beach yesterday, rows of empty sunbeds.